Tarboobot2888/tarboo_deobfuscate_merged/apps/docs/src/guide/cli.md

 ## Invoke from other programming languages

-If the package is installed locally instead of globally, the path of the CLI would look like `node_modules/.bin/webcrack`.
+If the package is installed locally instead of globally, the path of the CLI would look like `node_modules/.bin/TARBOO DEOBFUSCATE JS`.

 Spawn a new process where the code is piped to stdin.
 The logs will be written to stderr and the output code will be written to stdout.